Colorado: University of Denver

 > Located: Savannah

-Savannah College of Art and Design is one of the largest institutions to rank as the most expensive in its state, with nearly 13,000 undergraduate students.
+Savannah College of Art and Design is one of the largest institutions to rank as the most expensive in its state, with more than 12,000 undergraduate students.
 It is one of many art schools to appear on this list.
 Students pay $44,460 for tuition, books, room and board, minus any financial aid.

 Nearly 96% of applicants to this school are accepted, compared to a 65% acceptance rate for the typical school.
 The college offers dozens of majors, including in painting, performing arts, and photography as well as in more business-focused studies like design management, creative business leadership, and social strategy and management.